The Law Regarding Asset Forfeiture and Attorney Fees Explained

 - a criminal charge has been filed, and the defendant is outside this state and cannot reasonably be extradited or brought back to the state for prosecution, or the government made reasonable efforts to locate and arrest the defendant, but the defendant’s location is unknown.

 If the government seizes assets for potential forfeiture, an attorney can seek attorney fees from the money held by the government so that you do not have to raise additional funds for legal counsel.

 Fighting Asset Forfeiture and Seeking the Return of Money, Jewelry, Real Estate, and Other Assets

 When the government seizes assets, a person claiming an interest in the property has 20 days to file a notice of ownership or legal right, called a claim of interest.
 The 20-day period runs from when the owner or interest holder receives notice or notice is published.
-If no one claims an interest within 20 days, the property may be sold at auction.
+The government may sell the property at auction if no one claims an interest within 20 days.

-If criminal charges are filed, the forfeiture case is delayed until the criminal case’s outcome.
+If the government files criminal charges, the court delays the forfeiture case until the criminal case’s outcome.
 The law frequently changes regarding notice requirements and other issues, so it is best to consult with an experienced lawyer before waiting to post a bond or file a notice contesting a forfeiture.

-In most cases, an asset can be forfeited if the government proves by clear and convincing evidence that it is either “subject to forfeiture” or that the owner or person claiming an interest in the asset had prior knowledge of or consented to the commission of the crime.
+In most cases, the government can forfeit an asset if it proves by clear and convincing evidence that it is either “subject to forfeiture” or that the owner or person claiming an interest in the asset had prior knowledge of or consented to the commission of the crime.

-If a claim of interest is filed and more than 90 days pass without criminal charges, the government must return the property to the owner within 14 days.
-Additionally, the government has 14 days to return the asset if the defendant is acquitted (found not guilty), the charges are dismissed, or a court orders the asset’s return.
+If the claimant files a claim of interest and more than 90 days pass without criminal charges, the government must return the property to the owner within 14 days.
+Additionally, the government has 14 days to return the asset if the defendant is acquitted (found not guilty), the court dismisses the charges, or a judge orders the asset’s return.